yasir2000/openwrt-oldwiki-md/Faq.rst

 The !OpenWrt web interface is based on a set of shell and awk scripts and the form processing is done with [http://haserl.sourceforge.net/ haserl].
 It uses the !BusyBox HTTPD server.

+There is a new webif now available that offers a much richer set of features than does the original webif.
+Called webif^2, it is part of the X-Wrt project to make OpenWrt more end user friendly.
+To get information on webif^2, visit http://www.x-wrt.org.

 '''TIP:''' You still can configure everything in the pure CLI (command line interface) too.
-If you prefer this way than do so.
-When you like images without the haserl and webif packages use either the {{{micro}}} image or create your own images using the !OpenWrt [:ImageBuilderHowTo:Image Builder].

 == Why is the OpenWrt firmware so bare? ==
 !OpenWrt's design philosophy is to not lock the user down to a particular set of features but rather to provide a basic framework which can be endlessly customized through it's package support and writable JFFS2 filesystem.
 The firmware itself contains a minimal "core" filesystem with the intent on giving as much space as possible to the JFFS2 filesystem; the core provides minimal functionality while the JFFS2 filesystem allows the user to add software packages and modify the core scripts.
 The use of a package system allows the user to customize the set of features required with regard to available space, without wasting space on unused features.